• Home

 EMAIL ALERTS

+Why am I not receiving email alerts?
 Please ensure that you update email addresses in the back-end to ensure you receive email alerts.
+If you need assistance with this, please do not hesitate to contact us

 SMS ALERTS

+Why didn't I receive an SMS alert?
 Please ensure that your mobile numbers are kept up to date in the back-end to ensure you receive your SMS alerts.
+If you need assistance with this, please do not hesitate to contact us.